-Our analysis focuses on the MGT pre-calving years, mainly the summer 2008 (with additional information from summer 2009) as our dataset is the most complete during this year.
-Between January 10 and 19, 2008, as part of the ALBION project, a total of 66 CTD-O2 casts extending from the surface to the bottom were carried out on board the S/V Astrolabe in the Adélie Depression and Adélie Sill regions (Lacarra et al., 2011).
-The casts were organized along sections running roughly perpendicular to the main topographic gradients (Fig. 1).
-The internal Rossby radius $(R_d = \frac{NH}{|f|})$, with H the water column thickness, N the mean Brunt-Väisälä frequency computed from our data and f the Coriolis parameter) was on the order of 4-16 km which was small compared with the cruise station spacing (in the range 7-40 km).
+(Lacarra et al., 2011).
+The casts were organized along sections running roughly perpendicular to the main topographic gradients (Figure 1).
+The internal Rossby radius ($R_d = \frac{NH}{|f|}$, with H the water column thickness, N the mean Brunt-Väisälä frequency computed from our data and f the Coriolis parameter) was on the order of 4-16 km which was small compared with the cruise station spacing (in the range 7-40 km).
 Our CTD array therefore did not resolve the mesoscale dynamics.
-Additionally, we used observations collected during the CEAMARC AU0803 cruise on board the RSV Aurora Australis between December 22, 2007 and January 4, 2008 (Rosenberg and Rintoul, 2010) to characterize the summer shelf hydrographic properties on a larger span (the CEAMARC array extended farther offshore than the ALBION array) or to evaluate the seasonal trend during that period (the CEAMARC cruise started in the early summer 2008 prior to the ALBION cruise).
+Additionally, we used observations collected during the CEAMARC AU0803 cruise on board the RSV Aurora Australis between December 22, 2007 and January 4, 2008 (Rosenberg and Rintoul, 2010) to characterize the summer shelf hydrographic properties on a larger span (the CEAMARC array extended farther offshore than the AL-BION array) or to evaluate the seasonal trend during that period (the CEAMARC cruise started in the early summer 2008 prior to the ALBION cruise).